OverMighties/pubber/README.md

 - View map of pubs in nearby (planned for the future)
 - Add pubs to favourites
 - Support for two languages : Polish and English (Ukrainian in future)
-## Architecture
-The Pubber app architecture follows [Android guidelines](https://developer.android.com/topic/architecture) It uses multiple design patterns such as MVVM, SSOT or UDF.
-## UI
+## Architecture and UI
-The app was designed using [Material Design](https://m3.material.io/).
+The Pubber app architecture follows [Android guidelines](https://developer.android.com/topic/architecture).
+The App was designed using [Material Design](https://m3.material.io/).
 ## Tools and technologies
 - Programming Language: Java
 - Reactive Programming: RxJava